 Dividends and distributions on the Fund's Shares are generally subject to federal income tax as described herein, even though such dividends and distributions may economically represent a return of a particular Shareholder's investment.
 Such distributions are likely to occur in respect of Shares purchased at a time when a Fund's net asset value reflects gains that are either unrealized, or realized but not distributed.
 Such realized gains may be required to be distributed even when the Fund's net asset value also reflects unrealized losses.
-Certain distributions declared in October, November or December to Shareholders as if received on December 31 of the year in which they were declared.
+Certain distributions declared in October, November or December to Shareholders of record of such month and paid in the following January will be taxed to Shareholders as if received on December 31 of the year in which they were declared.
 In addition, certain other distributions made after the close of a taxable year of the Fund may be "spilled back" and treated as paid by the Fund (except for purposes of the non-deductible 4% federal excise tax) during such taxable year, but in such case, Shareholders will be treated as having received such dividends in the taxable year in which the distributions were actually made.